TheThingsNetwork/docs/_includes/arduino/setup.md

   ![]({{ site.baseurl }}/assets/arduino_library.png)

-The Arduino IDE will notify you of updates for the IDE and our library automagically.
+The Arduino IDE will notify you of updates for the IDE and our library automagically. :open_mouth: